-On March 6, 2008, Mount Sunapee submitted its application the NH - Department of Environmental Services for the renewal of its 5-year permit to operate the lagoons and spray fields.
+In March 2008, Mount Sunapee submitted its application to the NH - Department of Environmental Services for the renewal of its 5-year permit to operate the lagoons and spray fields.
 The permit was renewed and is valid until May 2013.

-Mount Sunapee will begin an engineering assessment and DES permit application for an expansion of the spray fields to have additional acreage to spray treated effluent during the summer months.
-The additional acreage is needed to provide more capacity for spraying during the summer months in order to assure that the lagoons are completely emptied by late-October of each year.
+Mount Sunapee has retained Hoyle-Tanner Engineering Associates since 1998 for evaluation and permitting of the lagoons and spray fields.
+They are working on an engineering assessment and DES permit application for an expansion of the spray fields to have additional acreage to spray treated effluent during the summer months.
+The additional acreage will provide more capacity for spraying during the summer months in order to assure that the lagoons are completely emptied by late-October of each year.

-Septic tanks are generally pumped (septage) two (2) times per year by licensed NH haulers to treatment plants.
-They are pumped prior to the ski season, and once during the ski season.
+Septic tanks are generally pumped (septage) two (2) times per year by a licensed NH hauler to a sewage treatment plant.
+The tanks are usually pumped prior to the ski season, and once during the ski season.